mgismissing/Zink/README.md

 Getting the length of an object is as easy as typing `#` before the object, and converting an object to a type is done with the repurposed keyword `as`.

-Here's a list of all the differences between Zink and Python:
+Here's a comparison between Zink and Python:

 | Python                         | Zink                           |
 |--------------------------------|--------------------------------|